The kitchen is one of the most dangerous areas of the house. Just about every item you use to prepare food is unsafe for your young child.

 If you require more information, I have written a detailed guide on how to baby proof your refrigerator.

 Now that you have done everything to make your kitchen safe for young children, you are ready for your little one to play chef.
-Cooking is a fun look and feel activity that you can share with your young child.
+Cooking is a fun look and feels activity that you can share with your young child.

 Now obviously I don’t mean arming your little one with a knife and telling him to get started on dicing vegetables.
 Simple recipes such as making bread are a great way to keep your child entertained and introduce them to the world of cooking.